openshift-pipelines/pipelines-as-code/docs/themes/hugo-book/README.md

 ### Plugins

-There are a few features implemented as plugable `scss` styles.
+There are a few features implemented as pluggable `scss` styles.
 Usually these are features that don't make it to the core but can still be useful.

 | Plugin                            | Description                                                 |
 | --------------------------------- | ----------------------------------------------------------- |